2023shraddhapawar/SKILLLAB_PROR-2026-FPGAFour/README.md

 ## 5.2 High-Level System Description

-Explain how the system works in simple terms.

-Include:

-- input,
-- processing,
-- output,
-- physical structure,
-- app interaction if any.

-**Response:**
 The system accepts timing/input parameters, processes them using FPGA logic (Finite State Machine), and outputs control signals to LEDs representing traffic lights.
 The Boolean board acts as the hardware controller, while Vivado is used for simulation, synthesis, and implementation.

 ## 5.3 Input / Output Map

 | System Part             | Type       | What It Does               |